irdest/irdest/docs/user/src/concepts.md

 its own address space and routing rules.  **An Irdest network does not use IP addresses!**

-Instead an address is a cryptographic key.
-This allows all network traffic to be encrypted and verified by default!
+Instead an address is a cryptographic public key.
+This allows all data sent through the network to be encrypted and verified by default.

-Because of the cryptographic nature of an address, a computer can also have many addresses registered at the same time.
+Because of the cryptographic nature of an address, a computer can also have many addresses online at the same time.
 Different addresses can either be used for different applications or for different identities via the same application (if it supports this).
 There is no central authority for handing out addresses.
 Every computer self-generates new addresses as they are needed.

 ## Ratman architecture